 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.
-As reflected in the accompanying financial statements, the Company had a deficit accumulated during the development stage of \$57,543, a net loss and net cash used in operations of \$4,225 and \$4,100 for the quarter ended March 31, 2009, respectively.
+As reflected in the accompanying financial statements, the Company had a deficit accumulated during the development stage of \$61,040, a net loss and net cash used in operations of \$7,722 and \$7,872 for the period ended June 30, 2009, respectively.
 These conditions raise substantial doubt about its ability to continue as a going concern.

-While the Company is attempting to generate sufficient sales, the Company's cash position may not be sufficient to support the Company's daily operations.
-Management intends to raise additional funds by way of a public or private offering.
+While the Company is attempting to produce sufficient sales, the Company's cash position may not be sufficient to support the Company's daily operations.
 While the Company believes in the viability of its strategy to produce sales volume and in its ability to raise additional funds, there can be no assurances to that effect.
 The ability of the Company to continue as a going concern is dependent upon the Company's ability to further implement its business plan and generate sufficient revenues.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.
+Management believes that the actions presently being taken to further implement its business plan and generate revenues provide the opportunity for the Company to continue as a going concern.

-NOTE 4 - STOCKHOLDERS' EQUITY
+NOTE 4 - SUBSEQUENT EVENTS